keiran-rowell/keiran-rowell.github.io/_posts/2026-04-01-the-oxygen-apocalypse.md

 Biologically absorbed superoxide (•O<sub>2</sub><sup>--</sup>) generates reactive oxygen species that trigger cell ageing by oxidative stress.
 The net Haber--Weiss reaction, co-proposed by Fritz Haber [of Haber-Bosch fame]({% post_url 2023-06-14-nitrogen-fixation %}) in his [final paper](https://doi.org/10.1098/rspa.1934.0221) just before his death.
 {:.figcaption}

-Entire complex biological networks of antioxidants have been evolved to patch the damage of an oxygen metabolism: from superoxide converting enzymes, to radical scavenging vitamins, and aromatic compounds that can stabilised radical species into a less destructive form.
+Entire complex biological networks of antioxidants have been evolved to patch the damage of an oxygen metabolism: from superoxide converting enzymes, to radical scavenging vitamins, and aromatic compounds that can stabilise radical species into a less destructive form.
 Life's chemical potential was turbocharged, but with it comes an accumulation of organic corrosions that has to be carefully managed by patchwork clean-up until the cell fails.

 ### ...and everything's on fire.